1dv031/syllabus/examination/part_1/examination.md

-### THIS IS A WORK IN PROGRESS!
-ANYTHING WRITTEN HERE MIGHT BE CHANGED AS LONG AS THIS TEXT IS ON THE TOP

 Below are the instructions for the written examinations.
 Please note that you need to complete both the seminars and the written examinations to pass the course.

 ## Examination 1 - Computer Networks